tlapinsk/colab-examples/README.md

 1. [Kaggle Docs vs. Cats](https://www.kaggle.com/c/dogs-vs-cats)

 There are 4 models trained for this project.
-They all include small changes to hyperparameters, overall model design, or other small changes.
+They all include small changes to hyperparameters, overall model design, or other incremental improvements.
 My best model (`dog_vs_cat_classifier_3`) achieved ~96% training accuracy.

 2. [MNIST CNN](https://keras.io/examples/mnist_cnn/)

 This was the first project I built in this repository.
 It is directly pulled from the Keras examples documentation and served as an easy starting point.
-While rudimentary in nature, it shows you how to easy build a CNN using Keras.
+While rudimentary in nature, it shows you how to easy build a CNN using Keras and gives you an idea of how a neural network is trained.

 3. [MNIST Transfer CNN](https://keras.io/examples/mnist_transfer_cnn/)